Fill in this quick form to receive your FREE personal holiday quote from us...

 Today go on an amazing Doubtful Sound day excursion!
 Located deep in the heart of a World Heritage Area, Doubtful Sound is an overwhelming place.
 You can feel the power of nature here – the remoteness, the wilderness and the peace.
-In Manapouri board your luxury catamaran and cruise across picturesque Lake Manapouri followed by a trip across New Zealand’s most expensive road Wilmot Pass, pausing along the way to experience the dense Fiordland rainforest and view Doubtful Sound glistening far below.
+In Manapouri board your luxury catamaran and cruise across picturesque Lake Manapouri.
+Subsequently, make a trip across New Zealand’s most expensive road, Wilmot Pass, pausing along the way to experience the dense Fiordland rainforest and view Doubtful Sound glistening far below.

-Relax and explore Te Anau in the evening.
+After that, relax and explore Te Anau in the evening.

-Travel time Te Anau to Dunedin 291 km / 180 miles, 4 hours
+Travel time Te Anau to Dunedin via the Catlins – 5 hours

 Stay 2 nights in Dunedin.

 The train travels into the Taieri Gorge, a narrow and deep gorge carved out over aeons by the ancient Taieri River.
-The train negotiates the gorge with ease as it travels through ten tunnels and over countless bridges and viaducts.
+Negotiating the gorge with ease, the train travels through ten tunnels and over countless bridges and viaducts.
 The train will stop or slow down at various scenic points along the way for photos where you can disembark.
-Stand on the open air platforms while the train moves or enjoy a quiet drink and food from the onboard cafe while the train manager tells the story of the nature and history of the area.
+Stand on the open air platforms while the train moves or enjoy a quiet drink and food from the onboard café while the train manager tells the story of the nature and history of the area.

 Next you will pass through Oamaru, which is surrounded by stunning natural beauty and also features some of New Zealand’s best 19th century architecture.
 Then follow braided rivers and glacial lakes to reach Lake Tekapo.
-Lake Tekapo presents many world class attractions such as the famous Church of the Good Shepherd, the luxurious spa complex Tekapo Springs and of course the world famous Mt John Observatory.
+Lake Tekapo presents many world class attractions.
+For example, you will find the famous Church of the Good Shepherd, the luxurious spa complex Tekapo Springs and of course the world famous Mt John Observatory.

 Stay 2 nights in Lake Tekapo.